w3c/mathml/docs/accessibility.md

 ## Expectations for authors
  As discussed above, authors do not typically author MathML directly.
 Their ability to add semantics to resolve ambiguity  mainly be a function of whether the tool they are using supports that.
 When their tool does support adding semantic markup, some training is likely needed for users to learn to recognize ambiguous notation and use the appropriate means in their authoring tool to resolve it.
 This is analogous to training users of WYSIWYG word processors to use styles and not to directly create (for example) a header by changing the font size and font weight.

 If the tool doesn't support generating semantic markup, then remediation of the resulting MathML will be needed.
 In many cases, knowing the subject area is enough to disambiguate the MathML.
 A single webpage is usually concerned with a single subject and the simple addition of a subject area to each `math` tag will likely resolve most ambiguities; this should be trivial to do.
 We expect publishers and individuals concerned about the accessibility of their web pages will do at least this step.
 There are some common ambiguities that are not resolved by subject area such as function call versus multiplication.
-Many these ambiguities are listed in the examples in the following section.
+Some other ambiguities are listed in the examples in the following section.
 Fixing these ambiguities is likely considerably more work.
 However, two potential tools could help out:
 * a tool that scans a web page for MathML and flags potential ambiguities, at least more common ones.
 Ideally the tool would allow the user to easily fix the ambiguity.
 * a WYSIWYG math editor that supports semantic markup.
 Most math editors support import and export of MathML.
 Even if the original author did not use an editor that supported semantic markup, the person doing the remediation could.